J-Yhwh/browse-track-analyze/README.md

 - Streamlit dashboards for amalgamation of results for  comparison
 - **Planning**: ML pipelines for tracker clustering and invasiveness prediction

-⚠️ __Security & Privacy Disclaimer: Metadata Harvesting
+⚠️ __Security & Privacy Disclaimer: Metadata Harvesting__
 This repository and its associated tools interacts actively with web-browsers, which may contain sensitive metadata content.
-Please be advised that automated scraping utilities often extract a lot more than just visible information; background metadata like active session cookies, authentication tokens, IP headers and local storage values can be revealed.
+Please be advised that automated scraping utilities often extract a lot more than just visible information; background metadata like __active session cookies, authentication tokens, IP headers and local storage values can be revealed__.
 Running unauthorised scraping tools, or granting them deep DOM/Inspection privileges poses high security and privacy risks, including account hijacking, private data exposure, and unauthorised tracking.
 Any use of third-party utilities, or metadata analysis pipelines within this project comes entirely at user's own risk.

-The maintainers of this repository disclaim all liability for data breaches or security compromises resulting from external scraping activities.
+__The maintainers of this repository disclaim all liability for data breaches or security compromises resulting from external scraping activities.
 Use code with caution.__

 __________________________________________________________________________________________________________________________________________________